Vaints/write-ups/2023/TCP1PCTF2023/pwn/07tickery/README.md

 ![ELF Information](images/f07c7c239b5bbca6e73b8c03587563a7ce8bafaabfdf079537c86868db878bbb.png)

-Because I couldn't execute the provided libc, I decided to extract a few addresses from it and then used the [libc.rip](https://libc.rip) website to determine the libc version that was in use.
+Because I couldn't execute the provided libc, I decided to get a few addresses from it and then used the [libc.rip](https://libc.rip) website to determine the libc version that was in use.

 ![Geting some information about the libc](images/647369b5614f9909708d36939e2e8f6f1472d91a4118736afce16b45d3458419.png)